-Travis Beazley, former Boston Red Sox minor leaguer and Randolph-Macon assistant coach, recently completed his fourth year (2015) as the VMI pitching coach.
-Beazley was promoted to the position of Associate Head Coach by first-year head man Jonathan Hadra prior to the 2015 season.
+Travis Beazley, former Boston Red Sox minor leaguer and Randolph-Macon assistant coach, recently completed his fifth year (2016) as the VMI pitching coach.
+Beazley was promoted to the position of Associate Head Coach by head man Jonathan Hadra prior to the 2015 season.

 2014 was a banner year for Beazley's proteges, as two - Reed Garrett (16th round, Texas) and Connor Bach (21st round, Washington) - were selected in the MLB draft.
 Garrett in particular had a dominant year, finishing out a season that included a Feb.
 21 no-hitter against Lafayette with Second Team All-Big South honors.
 Relievers Berkley Hawkins (a converted infielder) and Edens were also success stories under Beazley, with Hawkins leading the club with four saves and Edens going 3-0 with a 2.81 ERA, including five innings in a win against eventual CWS runner-up UVA on Feb.
 25. All told, the VMI pitching staff posted a 3.53 ERA, its lowest since 1970 and a mark that shattered the program's record for the aluminum bat era (3.83), set in 1974.

 In 2013, Bach ranked in the Big South's top 10 in opponent batting average (.207) and ERA (2.81) while developing into VMI's Friday starter, while Garrett and T.J.
 Lighton each earned a Big South Pitcher of the Week nod for a complete game shutout, with Lighton's marking the first time VMI had blanked Virginia Tech since April of 1962.